 Mina's brother Peter was eighteen, and actually nice to her.
-A few times he even did stuff with us and I loved those times because in my secretest secret place I had always thought Peter was gorgeous and perfect.
-For years I'd dreamed about how I would someday burst out of puberty with a bang and knock his socks off, and he could drool after me for a change.
-Hey, it could happen.
-But as the years kept going by and he started college without one drool my way, I finally just let my heart break and moved on.
-At least that's what I told myself.
+Sometimes he even did stuff with us and I loved those times because in my secret-est secret place I had always thought Peter was gorgeous and perfect.
+For years I'd dreamed about how I would someday burst out of puberty with a bang and he would realize how beautiful and desirable I was.
+But as the years kept going by and he started college without one adoring gaze my way, I finally just let my heart break and moved on.

+Knowing I was moving away was a new and different heartbreak.
 Mina and I had already planned out our whole junior year, and what classes we would have together, and now I was stuck watching her register for them and knowing I wouldn't be around.
 It sucked.
 I'd lived in Evansville since I was three, been to school with the same kids all my life, and now I was just going to disappear and things would go on without me.
-It didn't seem fair, and that night while I laid in my bed trying to go to sleep, I actually cried a few tears of self-pity.
-I mentioned the unfairness thing to Mom the next morning at breakfast, angling for a little old-fashioned sympathy, but she just looked thoughtful.
+It didn't seem fair, and that night while I laid in my bed trying to go to sleep, I cried a few tears of self-pity.
+I mentioned the unfairness thing to Mom the next morning at breakfast, but she just looked thoughtful.
 "I wonder if I should go ahead and register you at Langston for next year."

-"Naah, I'll just show up the first day and wander around the halls until somebody notices me," I answered with my best eye roll.
-Of course she missed the sarcasm completely.
+"Naah, I'll just show up the first day and wander around looking confused," I answered, but again she missed the sarcasm completely.
 Anything not having to do with Langston or any day before June 16th was alien to her now.

 "I know," she said brightly.
 "You can ask Chris what we should do at dinner tomorrow.
 That'll give you two something to talk about."

-That didn't exactly make my day and I wanted her to know it, so I stood up quickly and reached for my backpack, even though I'd only eaten half of my PopTart.
+That kind of ticked me off.
+I stood up quickly and reached for my backpack, even though I'd only eaten half of my PopTart.
 "If I want some seventeen year old kid for my parent, I know plenty of senior guys right here in Evansville you could marry."